7hacker/data-structures-algorithms-in-python/README.md

 cake_thief.py : Maximize stealing cakes, in a bag of capacity C, where cakes are tuples of weight,profit

+candies.py : Alice is a kindergarten teacher.
+She wants to give some candies to the children in her class.
+All the children sit in a line ( their positions are fixed), and each  of them has a rating score according to his or her performance in the class.
+Alice wants to give at least 1 candy to each child.
+If two children sit next to each other, then the one with the higher rating must get more candies.
+Alice wants to save money, so she needs to minimize the total number of candies given to the children.

 cloneBinaryTree.py : Clone a binary tree and return the root of the cloned tree

 closest_sum.py : Given a sorted array and a number x, find the pair in array whose sum is closest to x